borkdude/advent-of-cljc/README.md

 The purpose of this repo is to check [speculative](https://github.com/slipset/speculative) specs for usage that was not accounted for yet.
-As a bonus detection of undefined usage of core functions may be detected.
+As a bonus undefined usage of core functions may be detected.

 ## Inclusion